 The blue chip developer bought the properties, which constituted the remaining units in a set of buildings on Whampoa Street and Baker Street in Kowloon’s Hung Hom area, through a compulsory sale which valued the addresses at a combined sum of over HK$1.1 billion ($143 million).

-The purchase at the public tender allowed Henderson to consolidate the last pieces of a pair of sites measuring a combined 12,625 square feet, which the company has indicated it may combine with other neighbouring properties to create a combined residential and commercial project measuring over one million square metres.
+The purchase at the public tender allowed Henderson to consolidate the last pieces of a pair of sites measuring a combined 12,625 square feet, which the company has indicated it may combine with other neighbouring properties to create a combined residential and commercial project measuring over one million square feet.

 Adding Pieces to a Hung Hom Puzzle